mk0417/open-asset-pricing-download/README.md

 There are 212 cross-sectional predictors.

-- **Downlaod predictor portfolio returns**: various portfolio construction
+- **Download predictor portfolio returns**: various portfolio construction
   methods: original paper methods, deciles, quintiles, equal-weighted, value-weighted, price filter, and so on ...
 - **Download firm characteristics**: 209 from OSAP + 3 from CRSP (Price, Size, STreversal)